xkrejc70/python-tutor/README.md

     docker ps
     ```

+5. App is running on `http://localhost:3000/`

 ### Development

-For developing there is no need to use Docker and load balancing.
+For developing there is no need to use Docker and scaling.

-To run the project for development, use the provided start script:
+1. To run the project for development, use the provided start script:

 ```bash
 ./start.sh
 ```

 It changes proxy in `package.json` to `http://localhost:5000`

+Frontend is running on `http://localhost:3000/`

+Backend is running on `http://localhost:5000/`